QubesOS/qubes-doc/external/configuration-guides/vpn.md

    ~~~

    If you are using anything other than OpenVPN, change the `VPN_CLIENT` and `VPN_OPTIONS` variables to match your VPN software.
-   Save the script.
-   Make it executable.
+   Save the script & make it executable.

        sudo chmod +x /rw/config/rc.local

 6. Now open Qubes Manager and edit settings for VPN VM.
 Set Limit outgoing Internet connection to in Firewall settings.
 Add addresses from your VPN configuration file from Provider.
 These addresses are usually after Remote in configuration file.
 Click apply and save.

 7. Now run a terminal in Dom0 and run